 Malta’s other main claim to fame – and far better known – is the art, architecture and fortifications of the Knights of St John.
 A walk around Malta’s tiny capital, Valletta, is a must, and St John’s Co-Cathedral is the artistic and decorative highlight.
 The best way to see fortified Valletta as the Knights and their enemies saw it is from the water.
 This is also the most congenial way to get between Valletta and Sliema, and Valletta and the Three Cities.

 In the island’s interior is the medieval walled town of Mdina.
 Take a walk around, by day if you plan to go into the museums, otherwise in the evening when the tour groups have gone.
 Rabat (around Mdina) is often ignored, but it is a pleasant place with some amazing late Roman catacombs, of which St Paul’s is the largest and most accessible.

 The other period of European history that stands out in Malta is World War II, when ‘Fortress Malta’ played a significant (and locally devastating) role in the Allied victory.
 There are several underground shelters that can be visited, the Malta at War Museum being the most organised.

 Beyond history, many people come to Malta, and especially to Gozo, for the diving, snorkelling and swimming.
-Malta could also attract substantial numbers of visitors for birdwatching during spring and autumn migration but as mentioned above, the birds are also popular with hunters.
 Walking is great, especially in spring, along the coasts of northeastern Malta and on Gozo.

 If you are interested in churches, there are hundreds!
 The churches and villages come particularly alive during the festa season (mostly May to September but with a few outside these dates, when bunting and lights decorate the church and streets, and the whole parish, as well as outside visitors, gathers to make music, worship, parade, party, eat, drink and watch fireworks.